Track donated more than $1 Million to local organizations in 2018Share

 - Adrian College – Track and Explore

-Michigan International Speedway, on behalf of Toyota, Chevrolet and Ford, donated $40,000 to Detroit Area Pre-College Engineering Program (DAPCEP) as part of the speedway’s Michigan Heritage trophy.
+Michigan International Speedway, on behalf of Toyota, Chevrolet and Ford, donated $40,000 to a youth-focused and science, technology, engineering and mathematics (STEM)-related charity in Michigan.
 The trophy is a recognition and celebration of the automobile and its importance to the race track and the manufacturers competing in NASCAR.
-As part of the Michigan Heritage, each contending manufacturer and MIS annually commit $10,000 to be given to a youth-focused and science, technology, engineering and mathematics (STEM)-related charity in Michigan.
+As part of the Michigan Heritage, each contending manufacturer and MIS annually commit $10,000 to be donated.

-The track held its ninth annual MIS Cares Charity Track and Toy Drive on Dec.
-2. Guests took a lap in their personal automobile around the track in exchange for a new, unwrapped toy or a bag of nonperishable food.
-Thanks to the generous support of the community, the track filled two 16-passenger vans with food for the Brooklyn Food Pantry in Brooklyn, Michigan and the St. Mary’s of Good Counsel Food Pantry in Adrian, Michigan.
-In addition enough toys were collected to fill two box trucks for the U.S. Marines Toys for Tots in both Jackson and Lenawee Counties.
+The track held its 10th annual MIS Cares Charity Track and Toy Drive on Dec.
+1. Guests were able to drop off a new, unwrapped toy or a bag of nonperishable food.
+Thanks to the generous support of the community, the track was able to donate food to the Brooklyn Food Pantry in Brooklyn, Michigan and the St. Mary’s of Good Counsel Food Pantry in Adrian, Michigan.
+In addition the toys collected were able to help the U.S. Marines Toys for Tots in both Jackson and Lenawee Counties.

 9.30.2020The NASCAR Cup Series will return to Michigan International Speedway on August 22, 2021 it was announced today, as the sanctioning body unveiled the 2021 Cup Series schedule.

 8.10.2020We cannot thank you enough for being a loyal fan and for the patience you have provided us over the last few months.